Could This Legendary South American Rainforest Herb Help ‘Fix’ Your Damaged DNA for a Long, Healthy Life?

 Lapachol is best known for its potential cellular health benefits.
 Beta-lapachone powerfully increases NAD+ inside your cells.
 By increasing NAD+, Pau d’Arco can help improve ATP or cellular energy production.*

-In a study with aged mice, researchers added beta-lapachone from Pau d’Arco bark into one group’s diet.
-There were no changes in activity level or total calories of either group.
+In a study with aged mice, researchers added beta-lapachone from Pau d’Arco bark into one group’s diet while keeping activity levels and total calories unchanged in both groups.

 The following effects were noted in the beta-lapachone group, compared to the control group:

-What’s most surprisingly is this: beta-lapachone benefited the health of the mice even more than calorie restriction.
-The beta-lapachone group lived significantly longer than the calorie-restricted group, which lived longer than the control group!
+What’s most surprising is this: beta-lapachone benefited the health of the mice even more than calorie restriction.
+The beta-lapachone group lived significantly longer than the calorie-restricted group, which lived longer than the control group.

 In addition, the researchers noted that beta-lapachone protected the mitochondrial structure better than calorie restriction.